paulleader/ripchord/README.md

 * Add support for audio ripping.

 Things I don't have the hardware for but which would be nice to do eventually:
 * Add support for multiple transcoder threads.
+This would be a relatively easy change, just swap the Ruby semaphore for an implementation of a counting semaphore whose limit it set by the configuration.
+Everything else should then just run.
 * Add support for multiple concurrent rips (if you have multiple drives).

 ## Credits